Associate Professor, Political Science

 About

-Mark Dincecco is Associate Professor of Political Science at the University of Michigan.
+Mark Dincecco is Professor of Political Science at the University of Michigan.
 His research analyzes the long-run historical determinants of the political and economic development patterns that we observe today, with a focus on Europe and Eurasia.
-Dincecco is the author of numerous peer-reviewed articles and three books including Political Transformations and Public Finances: Europe, 1650-1913 (Cambridge 2011) and State Capacity and Economic Development: Present and Past (Cambridge 2017).
-His most recent book is From Warfare to Wealth: The Military Origins of Urban Prosperity in Europe (Cambridge 2017, with Massimiliano Onorato).
-This book won the 2018 William H. Riker Best Book Award.
-In 2016-17, Dincecco was the Edward Teller National Fellow at the Hoover Institution at Stanford University.
+Dincecco has published numerous articles in leading academic journals across both political science and economics.
+He has written three books: Political Transformations and Public Finances: Europe, 1650-1913 (Cambridge, 2011), State Capacity and Economic Development: Present and Past (Cambridge, 2017), and From Warfare to Wealth: The Military Origins of Urban Prosperity in Europe (Cambridge, 2017, with Massimiliano Onorato), the winner of the William Riker Best Book Award.
+Dincecco currently serves as Editor of the Elements in Political Economy Series for Cambridge University Press.
+In 2016-17, he was the Edward Teller National Fellow at the Hoover Institution at Stanford University.
+Dincecco received his PhD in Economics from UCLA.

 Fields of Study: